FraLaz1971/packetio/README.md

 ###
 `readpackets`
 ###
 and so on for all the programs.
+On MS Windows it's possible to open a menu to select the program to run digiting
+###
+`menu`
+###
+from the command line cmd or on codeblocks from the tools item called menu.